-As a Pranayama (breathing) facilitator, I believe conscious breathing could help people through COVID-19, and may even prevent the condition becoming more serious.
+As a Pranayama (breathing) facilitator, I believe conscious breathing could help people through the flu and many other breathing conditions, and may even prevent the condition becoming more serious.
 Breathing exercises are proven to help people who suffer from asthma, recovering from pneumonia and other breathing conditions.
 Sitting and taking deep breaths will help nearly all respiratory conditions.

-One of the dangers of CV-19 is the build up of mucus in the lungs.
-People literally drown as their lungs block.
+One of the dangers of the flu is the build up of mucus in the lungs.
 By breathing with the whole volume of the lungs we encourage mucus to release.
 Holding the breath briefly forces the alveoli (balloon shaped air sacs in our lungs) to open fully, helping them from becoming clogged.

 Corona Breath Pranayama

-I have adapted ancient breathing techniques that might help improve COVID-19 symptoms by opening the lungs and encouraging mucus to drain.
+I have adapted ancient breathing techniques that help improve most breathing conditions by opening the lungs.

 - Breathe in through the nose half a breath.
 Pause briefly, then breathe in fully, spreading the ribs out and lifting the collar bones.
 So the lungs feel 110% full.